2017 has had its share of beauty trends, and they just keep rolling on in.

 It’s rich in minerals, vitamins, and essential fatty acids, all of which are particularly beneficial for the hair and scalp.

-Castor oil also improves blood circulation to the scalp.
+Castor oil improves blood circulation to the scalp.

-This can not only reduce flakes and itchiness (perfect to use during those pesky changing seasons!) but can also stimulate healthy hair growth.
+This can not only reduce flakes and itchiness (perfect to use during those pesky changing seasons!) but may also help stimulate healthy hair growth.

 In addition to experiencing a substantial decrease in shedding during the 35-day period, the subjects’ fur became softer and thicker.